Ravi-Raghavan/ESE-5460-Final-Project/README.md

 2. [`Milestone #4_Raafae_Analysis(2).ipynb`](notebooks/multimodal/CLIP/Milestone%20%234_Raafae_Analysis(2).ipynb)

 The above notebook contains the code to plot the training loss curves for the CLIP-based model w/QKV Attention

+## Python Files and Jupyter Notebooks

+**Note to Instructor:** For every Jupyter Notebook (`.ipynb`) mentioned above, an equivalent Python script (`.py`) with the same filename is available in the same directory.
+These Python files were generated directly from the corresponding notebooks using Google Colab.